 Today, with more than 2,000 patient visits daily, Lexington Clinic is

-leading the way in healthcare through the dedication of nearly 200
+leading the way in healthcare through the dedication of more than 200

 providers in more than 30 specialties in many convenient locations

 We look forward to being your partner in health.